 "Weeks of programming can save you hours of planning."

 The above quote generally draws a good chuckle from anyone involved in the craft of software development.
-Even those who know the beauty of great agile collaboration can understand that we don’t want to be so strict in our approach as to slip into a “ready-fire-aim” paradigm.
-We want some degree of rigor around how we think through a solution prior to putting hands to keyboard.
+Even those who know the beauty of great agile collaboration can understand that we don't want to be so strict in our approach as to slip into a "ready-fire-aim" paradigm.
+We want some rigor around how we think through a solution before putting our hands on the keyboard.

-What if the remoteness forced upon us by a crown-shaped piece of chemistry could actually become a forcing-function for such rigor?
+What if the remoteness forced upon us by a crown-shaped piece of chemistry could become a forcing function for such rigor?
 What if the lack of face-to-face communication becomes an advantage for those who take an intentional approach to collaboration via some up-front documentation?

-Consider this statement: “individuals and interactions and processes and tools where it makes sense.”
-This “yes, and” approach implies the agile inclination towards communication through conversation can coexist in juxtaposition with written documentation.
-We now have tools that allow for a synchronous, real-time experience to collaborative creation and editing.
+Consider this statement: "individuals and interactions and processes and tools where it makes sense."
+This "yes, and" approach implies the agile inclination toward communication through conversation can coexist in juxtaposition with written documentation.
+We now have tools that allow for a synchronous, real-time experience of collaborative creation and editing.

 We no longer need to email Visio attachments of UML diagrams or Word documents.
-We have tools like Lucidchart, Google Docs or Confluence at our disposal, just to name a few.
+We have tools like Lucidchart, Google Docs, or Confluence at our disposal, to name a few.
 Even Microsoft Office has reinvented itself as a collaboration suite.

-Combined with individual and group chat and video calls, it’s relatively simple to align on the intent and high-level implementation of a solution.
-Yes, these tools introduce more friction than swiveling your chair to ask a question, but you get the benefit of an artifact that expresses a clear and aligned understanding.
+Combined with individual and group chat and video calls, aligning on the intent and high-level implementation of a solution is relatively simple.
+Yes, these tools introduce more friction than swiveling your chair to ask a question, but you benefit from an artifact that expresses a clear and aligned understanding.
 That seems like a net benefit.

 In our distributed world, the ability to work independently and collaboratively on the same artifact becomes an advantage.
 We can take the time to think through a problem individually and apply the output in a focused way when working alone.
 Others do the same.
 We come together when needed to talk through our thoughts and to improve, refine and align.

-If yes, then check in with the appropriate people to confirm your assumption while getting ready to code.
-“If I delete the bit I just wrote, would it significantly alter the software we’re about to write?”
+If yes, check in with the appropriate people to confirm your assumption while getting ready to code.
+"If I delete the bit I just wrote, would it significantly alter the software we're about to write?"
 If not, then delete it and stop documenting.
-“Is it getting more-and-more difficult to express my thoughts in writing?”
-Maybe you’re getting into the weeds.
-“How long has it been since I got feedback from a teammate?”
-If it’s more than a couple of hours, perhaps stop and get that cup of coffee in preparation for a conversation.
+"Is it getting more difficult to express my thoughts in writing?"
+Maybe you're getting into the weeds.
+"How long since I got feedback from a teammate?"
+If it's more than a couple of hours, perhaps stop and get that cup of coffee in preparation for a conversation.

-You want to make sure the artifacts you create are accessible, meaningful, contextual, small and modular.
-This applies whether using plain language, a data model, an object model, a sequence diagram or anything else like that.
+You want to ensure that your artifacts are accessible, meaningful, contextual, small, and modular.
+This applies using plain language, a data model, an object model, a sequence diagram, or anything else.
 Small documentation, like small code, is more likely to add just enough value and be more maintainable as a living artifact.

-Just as with code, you want to try not to become attached to what you’ve written.
+Just as with code, you want to avoid becoming attached to what you've written.
 Pay attention to the modular piece in particular.
 Modular documentation can be more easily re-purposed.
-It’s also more discoverable and yields faster answers to the finder.
+It's also more discoverable and yields faster answers to the finder.

-There is a range to the quality and suitability of the tools you may choose to collaboratively create and maintain your artifacts.
-Spend some time to evaluate your choices.
+There is a range of the quality and suitability of the tools you may choose to create and maintain your artifacts collaboratively.
+Spend some time evaluating your choices.
 Try before buying whenever possible.
-Once you start to use a tool, you can think about the degree of fearlessness you have when making a change to someone else’s work; your fear may come from a lack of trust or it might be a lack of good version control and notifications.
+Once you start to use a tool, you can think about the degree of fearlessness you have when making a change to someone else's work; your fear may come from a lack of trust or reasonable version control and notifications.

 You want to consider having an agile collaboration retrospective.
-Get together on a video call to discuss how well your current collaboration stack and approach meets your needs.
-After all, there’s no substitute for a good face-to-face conversation, even if only on video.
+Get together on a video call to discuss how well your current collaboration stack and approach meet your needs.
+After all, there is no substitute for a good face-to-face conversation, even if only on video.
 Just be sure to document the meaningful results.